core-wg/core-problem-details/draft-ietf-core-problem-details.md

 registration.
 It is therefore useful for experimenting during the development cycle and for applications deployed in environments where producers and consumers of Concise Problem Details are more tightly integrated.
-The URI form thus serves a similar function as "private use" numbers would serve if such a range were registered for the unsigned integers.
+(The URI form thus covers the potential need we might otherwise have for a "private use" range for the unsigned integers.)

 Note that the URI given for the extension is for identification purposes only and, even if dereferenceable in principle, MUST NOT be